-As a coding mentor at the Academy, Zoe is passionate about software development fundamentals, app accessibility and hoping to one day master SwiftUI.
-She draws from her eclectic interests to translate between different areas of expertise.
-Zoe is frequently seen pretending to be a designer but is most passionate about moonlighting as a facilitator.
-She is happiest when presenting unfamiliar topics in front of unwitting Academy learners.
-The Academy approach to learning pushes her to confront the unknown, while embracing improved educational models as part of the radical change she seeks.
+As a coding mentor at the Academy, Zoe is passionate about developing clean, colorful interfaces and building accessible apps.
+She draws from her eclectic interests to be the translator between different areas of expertise.
+As a generalist, Zoe is frequently seen pretending to be a designer, facilitator, and curriculum developer.
+She is happiest when presenting topics she knows nothing about in front of unwitting Academy learners.
+Challenge-Based Learning pushes her to confront the unknown, while embracing radical educational models as part of the radical change she seeks.

 Jump wholeheartedly into every area available!
 Everyone can try their hand at idea generation, design, coding, business and presentation.
 Don’t shy away from the ones you find scary.

 I’m a musician at heart but have been coding since middle school.
-When I was young, I wanted to be an engineer, but “not the train kind.”
+When I was young I wanted to be an engineer, but “not the train kind.”
 (But I’ll try anything twice, even train engineering!)

 Entrepreneurship is an essential skill in the music field.
 I self-publish my compositions as Zoe’s Sounds Publishing and sell them on my website.
 In college, I found time to take computer science classes (in between my dozens of ensembles) and most recently took courses in iOS development.

-I am so excited about this investment in Detroit’s tech access and literacy.
-I hope the Academy inspires its learners to invest in their own communities, create new tech jobs that diverge from the debt-creators of Detroit and build tools for radical change.
+I’m so excited about this investment in Detroit’s tech access and literacy.
+I hope the Academy inspires its learners to invest in their own communities, create new tech jobs that diverge from the debt-creators of Detroit, and build tools for radical change.